 The closing number on Nelson's 2002 record The Great Divide features Bonnie Raitt.
 This live performance from the same year has Nelson harmonizing with Sheryl Crow on a somber look back at an old love.
 Nelson tends to prefer balladry when he sings with women, but this track is special.
 What begins as a sort of understated "The Way It Is" swells into rolling hills of gorgeous, bittersweet regret.
 Both versions are magnificent, but Crow has a slightly bigger vocal role in hers, making it that much more breathtaking.

 2. "Mammas Don't Let Your Babies Grow Up To Be Cowboys" - with Waylon Jennings

 This is arguably one of the best hits produced by the outlaw country movement.
-The dusty duet originally appeared on 1978's record Waylon & Willie.
+The dusty duet originally appeared on 1978's record, Waylon & Willie.
 The mournful maternal plea has been recorded by many, but this version has by far been the most popular.
 Though the pair's ranching experience is minimal at best, they sure knew what it meant to be lonely on the road.

-1. "Roll Me Up And Smoke Me When I Die" - with Kris Kristofferson, Snoop Lion and Jamey Johnson
+1. "Roll Me Up And Smoke Me When I Die" - with Kris Kristofferson, Snoop Lion, and Jamey Johnson

 Released on green vinyl for Record Store Day 2013, this hilarious ode to the world's favorite drug has Nelson and friends making a pretty peculiar will & testament request.
 The bouncy, juke-y tune features fellow Mary Jane enthusiasts Snoop, Kristofferson, and Johnson crooning over plenty of twang and a smattering of accordion.
-Say what you will about Nelson's indulgences, but everyone who goes to his funeral is bound to have a real good time.
+Say what you will about Nelson's indulgences, but everyone who goes to his funeral is bound to have a really good time.